Des Moines Premises Liability Lawyers

 Whenever you step into an office building, shopping mall, movie theater, school, or park, you assume you are safe from hazards.
 The theory of premises liability makes this sense of safety possible.
-Premises liability refers to the duty of property owners to keep their property in good condition, to make necessary repairs, and to warn visitors of any dangers.
+Premises liability refers to the duty of property owners to keep their property in good condition, make necessary repairs, and warn visitors of any dangers.
 A property owner who does not abide by these obligations may be held financially responsible for damages that result.

 What Is Premises Liability?

 To prevail on a premises liability claim, you must demonstrate all elements required under Iowa's statutes.

 This means you will have to prove that:

 - The property owner owed you a duty of care;

 - The property owner acted or failed to act in a way that breached the duty of care;

 - You sustained an injury as a result of the property owner's act or omission;

 - You suffered damages as a direct result of the property owner's breach of duty.